 And while MTN was still trying to digest the CBN demand, its situation in Nigeria took another turn for the worse with a new demand of US$2 billion tax from the office of the Attorney General of the Federation and Minister of Justice.
 Interestingly, the tax demand did not come from the Federal Inland Revenue Service (FIRS), which is constitutionally charged to collect corporate taxes in the country.
 This has, with fair reason, raised doubts over the legality of the demand.

-Nonetheless, MTN is now hooked on a potential liability of US$10.1 billion on its Nigerian subsidiary.
-Not surprisingly, the MTN Group share price has plunged by more than 30% on the Johannesburg Stock Exchange (JSE) as investors panic over its Nigerian troubles.
+Nonetheless, MTN is now hooked on the potential liability of US$10.1 billion on its Nigerian subsidiary.
+Not surprisingly, the MTN Group share price has plunged by more than 30 percent on the Johannesburg Stock Exchange (JSE) as investors panic over its Nigerian troubles.
 MTN has since gone to court to challenge the action by the CBN and the Office of the Attorney General.

 However, MTN’s troubles has raised concerns about the Nigerian investment environment.
 In the international investment community, there is now talk of the ‘Nigerian discount’ to reflect the uncertainty of operating in the Nigerian environment.
 The issue is not that companies are being fined.
 The issue is with the magnitude, which creates doubts about the intention and most significantly, the arbitrariness.
 An impression has also been created that MTN has become a target of the authorities because it is a non-Nigerian company that has become very successful in the country.
 Even if this perception is wrong, it is still not good for a country in dire need of attracting foreign investment.